LezaMax/emoji/README.md

 ## Under the hood ##
 Emojio is built as an Office Web Add-In and leverages the following platform features:

-- [Add-In Commands](http://aka.ms/addincommands) to project user interface elements in Office
+- [Add-In Commands](http://aka.ms/addincommands) to project user interface elements in Office.
-- The [MailboxAPI](https://msdn.microsoft.com/EN-US/library/office/dn705877.aspx) of Office.js to interact with mail items
+- The [MailboxAPI](https://msdn.microsoft.com/EN-US/library/office/dn705877.aspx) of Office.js to interact with mail items.
 - Office UI Fabric to provide some of the visuals (e.g. the SearchBox)
-- [Azure Web App Servic](http://azure.microsoft.com/en-us/services/app-service/web/)e to host the underlying web app
+- [Azure Web App Servic](http://azure.microsoft.com/en-us/services/app-service/web/)e to host the underlying web app.
+- [AngularJS](https://angularjs.org/) for simple bindings and search.
 - [EmojiOne](http://emojione.com/) for all the art.
 Thank you EmojiOne!

 ## Source Code ##